Ahirwar

-The Ahirwar, or Aharwar or Chaudhary are members of a north Indian Suryavanshi Kshatriya caste categorised among the Scheduled Castes of Kshatriya Jatav subcaste.
-Predominantly are members of the Scheduled Castes with a higher population in Uttar Pradesh, Madhya Pradesh.
+The Ahirwar, or Aharwar are Dalit members of a north Indian caste categorised among the Scheduled Castes of Chamar.
+Predominantly they are members of the Scheduled Castes with a higher population in Uttar Pradesh, Madhya Pradesh.

 They are present, for example, in the state of Madhya Pradesh.
 The 2001 Census of India recorded them in the Bundelkhand area and as the largest caste group in Lalitpur district, Uttar Pradesh, with a total population 138,167.